Three Rivers Park District: Shingle Creek Regional Trail

 Shingle Creek Regional Trail is a paved trail that runs from Rush Creek Regional Trail in Brooklyn Center down into Brooklyn Park, where it connects to local trails.

-Planned Trails
+Planned trails

 Bassett Creek Regional Trail

 Basset Creek Regional Trail is a paved trail that connects Clifton E. French Regional Park to Theodore Wirth Park.

 Crystal Lake Regional Trail

 Crystal Lake Regional Trail is a 8.6-mile paved trail from the Minneapolis Grand Rounds at Victory Memorial Parkway to Elm Creek Park Reserve.
-It will largely run parallel to the Bottineau Boulevard Corridor.
-Along its route the trail will connect to Grand Rounds Trail near Lowry Avenue.
+It largely runs parallel to the Bottineau Boulevard.
+It was constructed in several phases as Bottineau Boulevard itself was reconstructed.